xinfn/xinchain/white paper/whitepaper.md

 Yet, currently, these algorithms are either insecure or too inefficient compared to ECDSA and RSA to be put in applications.
-Google is the first who put a Lattice based key exchange algorithm called "New Hope" based on Lattice Ring-LWE into application(Boring SSL), but it's for experiment purpose and need to be used with traditional ECDSA to offset the efficiency issue.
-There are some other applications in blockchain such as HCash, QRL and efficiency is still the big issue.
+Google is the first who put a Lattice based key exchange algorithm called "New Hope" based on Lattice Ring-LWE into application(Boring SSL), but it's for experiment purpose and need to be combined with traditional ECDSA to offset the efficiency issue.
+There are few blockchain applications which bring in quantum resistance such as HCash, QRL and efficiency is still the major concern.

 In xinchain, we will investigate the newest post-quantum NIST proposal and find a most appropriate algorithm which is the best tradeoff between security, performance and key size.
 Then we will integrate it with our end to end encryption protocol: The key exchange part to guarantee quantum resistance.
-We may still want to integrate it with ECDSA in case efficiency is the issue.
+We may need  traditional ECDSA in case efficiency is the issue.
 On the other hand, the encryption part we use AES which is already quantum-resistant don't need further change but updating parameters to meet the security requirement.

 Off-chain storage system
 ========================
-Currently, block-chain technologies has very limited applications since most of them(Bitcoin、Ethereum) mainly served as a database of transactions which is very expensive for a regular node to store(more than 200GB for bitcoin) and it will keep growing as time passes by.
+Currently, block-chain technologies has very limited applications since most of them(Bitcoin、Ethereum etc.) mainly served as a database of transactions which is very expensive for regular nodes to store(more than 200GB for bitcoin) and it will keep growing as time passes by.

-On the other hand, the number of transactions be contained in a block is very limited since the maximum block size is fixed and each transaction takes up space.
+On the other hand, the number of transactions be contained in a block is very limited since the maximum block size is fixed and each transaction takes up certain space.
 This situation leads to low tps(e.g. 7tps tops for bitcoin without segwit).

 Consequently, one intuitive thought to make xinchain more scalable is not using it as storage medium but rather